gaois/DuchasAPI-docs/README.md

 ## Resource paths

 The resources provided by the API are accessed via unique paths appended to the main website URL.
 All currently-available request paths are listed below.
+A [data dictionary](https://github.com/gaois/DuchasAPI-docs/blob/master/DATADICT.md) is available to assist users in parsing results returned by the API.

 | Method      | Path                          | Collection     | Resource                  |
 | :---------- | :---------------------------- | :------------- | :------------------------ |